Contact Information

 Biography

-David Nows is an assistant professor of law and the director of the JD/MBA program and the Business Essentials Micro-Credential program.
+David Nows is an assistant professor of law and the director of the Joint JD/MBA program.

-Nows’ main research interest is the financing transactions that fuel entrepreneurial ventures at their earliest stages, recently focusing on the topic of equity crowdfunding.
-He is the author of ten law review articles in total, and has authored articles published (or forthcoming) in the University of Colorado Law Review, Nebraska Law Review, Drexel Law Review and Indiana Law Journal Supplement.
+Nows’ main research interest is the financing transactions that fuel entrepreneurial ventures at their earliest stages.
+He is the author of thirteen law review articles in total and has authored articles published (or forthcoming) in the University of Colorado Law Review, Nevada Law Journal, Case Western Reserve Law Review, and Indiana Law Journal Supplement, among other publications.

-At Duquesne Kline, Nows teaches business organizations and securities regulation.
+At Duquesne Kline, Nows teaches business organizations, securities regulation, and advising startups and small businesses.
 Previously, Nows has taught roughly a dozen different courses at the intersection of law and business in the business school setting, at both the graduate and undergraduate levels.

 Prior to joining Duquesne Kline, David was an assistant professor of entrepreneurship at Central Michigan University’s College of Business Administration, where he served in various roles as a faculty member for six years.
-Nows led CMU’s Entrepreneurship Department for two years as chairperson and during that time, the department doubled its number of full-time faculty and developed new collaborative academic programs like a major in Commercial Music.
+Nows led CMU’s Entrepreneurship Department for two years as chairperson.

 Education